OLEGShen/matea_for_abm/README.md

 ## Step 1.
 Prepare

 To set up your environment, you need run the simulation program under Linux system.we tested our environment on Ubuntu 22.04 LTS.
-You can choose to deploy the large model DeepSeek R1 locally or call the OpenAI API interface.
+You can choose to deploy the large language model DeepSeek R1 locally or call the OpenAI API interface.

 If you choose to deploy the large model DeepSeek R1 locally, please modify the local model path in the file models/agents/LLMAgent.py.

 If you choose to call the OpenAI API interface you need get your OpenAI API key.
 You can fill in your OPENAI_API_KEY in models/agents/LLMAgent.py.